hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 ### CadQuery

-{{ ext_link(url="https://cadquery.readthedocs.io/", text="CadQuery") }} is written in Python and based on an established CAD kernel.
+{{ ext_link(url="https://cadquery.readthedocs.io/", text="CadQuery") }} is written in Python and based on OCCT.

 Advantages:
 - Looks really good on paper.
 - Uses Python as the modelling language.
-- Based on Open CASCADE, which is more advanced than OpenSCAD's kernel.
+- Based on OCCT, which is more advanced than OpenSCAD's CGAL.

 Disadvantages:
 - Haven't used it yet.
-- Not as widely packages as OpenSCAD.
+- Not as widely packaged as OpenSCAD.

 ### ImplicitCAD